 This program is designed for residents of Pennsylvania currently employed by a DHS Licensed Early Childhood Education program and has a high school diploma or GED.
 Potential Apprentices must be working with Infants, Toddlers, or Preschool children and average 25 hours of work per week to be eligible.
 The state-wide apprenticeship model aims to provide working educators with the opportunity for educational coaching and mentorship while applying their learning directly to the work that they do in the classroom.

 *Early Childhood Educators working in a School-age, Pre-K Counts or Head Start/Early Start classrooms are not eligible for Apprenticeship*

-Benefits of the Apprenticeship track to the CDA include opportunities for wage and pay equity, direct application of learning in their workday, on-site coaching, mentorship from the college and additional resources for their success.
-For employers, benefits include a partnership with the college, the elevation of their workforce with immediate and direct results to their program and opportunities for leadership and growth experiences through coaching and mentoring.
+Benefits of the Apprenticeship track include; opportunities for wage and pay equity, direct application of learning in their workday, on-site coaching, mentorship, and additional resources for their success.
+For employers, benefits include a partnership with the college, the elevation of their workforce with immediate and direct results to their program, and opportunities for leadership and growth experiences through coaching and mentoring.